EricLBuehler/mistral.rs/docs/ADAPTER_MODELS.md

 **Preparing the X-LoRA/LoRA Ordering File**
 The X-LoRA/LoRA ordering file is necessary to prepare before inference with an X-LoRA model.
 However, it is easy with a provided [`script`](../scripts/create_ordering.py)!

+### X-LoRA case
+An ordering JSON file for X-LoRA contains 2 major parts.

+1) The adapter names
+    - The order matters!
-The X-LoRA/LoRA ordering JSON file contains 2 parts.
-The first is the order of the adapters and the second, the layer ordering.
-The layer ordering has been automatically generated and should not be manipulated as it controls the application of scalings.
-However the order of adapter should be an array of strings which are the adapter names corresponding to the order the adapters were specified during training.
+    - Should be an array of strings which are the adapter names corresponding to the order the adapters were specified during training.
 For example, if the adapters were specified as a dictionary:
+2) The layer ordering
+    - Automatically generated and should not be manipulated as it controls the application of scalings.

 ```python
 adapters = {